Colgate-Palmolive Pakistan

 It operates in oral care, personal care, and fabric care sectors.

 History

-It was founded in 1977 as National Detergents Limited.
+Colgate-Palmolive Pakistan was founded in 1977 as National Detergents Limited.
+In 1985, National Detergents received licence to produce Colgate-Palmolive products in Pakistan.

+In 1990, National Detergents was renamed as Colgate-Palmolive Pakistan when Colgate-Palmolive became its shareholder.

 In 2019, the Competition Commission of Pakistan imposed Rs.
 10 million on the company for running deceptive marketing campaign.

-In May 2019, Lakson Group divested 21 percent shares to parent company Colgate-Palmolive.